 Compensation under the Victims Compensation Act

 If you have suffered injuries, for example after violence, you may sometimes be eligible for compensation from the state due to the crime you suffered.
 You are normally only eligible for compensation under the Victims Compensation Act if you report the crime to the police within 72 hours of the incident.
+The claim for notification within 72 hours does not apply in cases of rape, incest and sexual abuse of children committed after April 1, 2016.

 You can read more about the conditions for getting compensation under the Victims Compensation Act on the website of the Criminal Injuries Compensation Board.